hungdaqq/Smarthome-IoT/Thingsboard/README.md

 7. Click on the rule chain you created earlier.
 8. Observe the rule engine processing the telemetry data and triggering the actions defined in the rules.

+## Conclusion

+The ThingsBoard Live Demo Server is a great way to get started with the ThingsBoard platform and explore its features and functionality.
+In this Smart Home IoT project, we have already created the `.json` template files for Rule engine, Dashboard.
+To learn more about ThingsBoard and how to use it, please refer to the [official documentation](https://docs.thingsboard.io/).